 - Date(s) Offered: 2 sections in the fall, 1 section in the spring semesters

-Description: Brief description: This experiential course utilizes the IPEC (2016) competencies, with a focus on ethical decision-making, as a framework for this experiential course for undergraduate students preparing for careers in healthcare.
+Description: This experiential course utilizes the IPEC (2023) competencies, with a focus on ethical decision-making, as a framework for this experiential course for undergraduate students preparing for careers in healthcare.
 Students work in interprofessional teams to learn about each other’s body of knowledge and scope of practice through reflecting on their personal/professional values and exploring complex health dilemmas.
 In addition to working in teams, lectures and readings provide a foundation for understanding collaborative practice, learning about team process and conflict mediation, and building communication and teamwork skills.
-The final assignment to develop an interprofessional intervention that addresses a community health need provides the opportunity to practice skills in each of the four IPEC (2016) competencies and facilitate an integrated interprofessional identity.
+The final assignment to develop an interprofessional intervention that addresses a community health need provides the opportunity to practice skills in each of the four IPEC (2023) competencies and facilitate an integrated interprofessional identity.

 Publications: